 Freebase URL: http://www.freebase.com/m/012×34

 Freebase URL: http://www.freebase.com/m/0449p

 Last July, I was joined by Barbara Starr in a joint meetup presentation of the Lotico San Diego Semantic Web Meetup (Barbara and I are co-administrators) and an SEO San Diego Meetup presentation titled, Ranking in Google Since The Advent of The Knowledge Graph where Barbara pointed out something that she had noticed, that the Machine ID numbers for Entities in Freebase were showing up as HTML encoded URLs in Google Trends (see page 26 of the presentation).

 For example, the Google Trend URL for IBM (Computer Hardware Company) is https://www.google.com/trends/explore#q=%2Fm%2F03sc8.

 The Freebase Machine ID number for IBM is in the URL: http://www.freebase.com/m/03sc8 (note that this from the Google Trend’s URL “%2Fm%2F03sc8” differs from this by being HTML encoded the same as in the Freebase URL – unencoded it is “/m/03sc8”)

 The future of Google search appears to be based upon entities.
-So, Google is using Machine ID numbers as Entity labels in Reverse Image Searches and is also using Machine ID numbers to track Trends for Entities.
+So, Google uses Machine ID numbers as Entity labels in Reverse Image Searches and is also using Machine ID numbers to track Trends for Entries.